-While the works in~\cite{masked_vqae, robust_sc_2, robust_sc_3, robust_sc_4, walid_1, robust_channel_2, robust_channel, walid_2} show the potential of deploying AI for SemCom, they exhibit several key limitations.
-First, many are designed for specific data modalities and lack generalizability across tasks.
-Second, they typically rely on fixed semantic encoding strategies and do not explicitly account for variability or uncertainty in either semantic inputs or channel conditions.
-Third, most of the prior art does not provide formal guarantees on robustness or generalization, especially under worst-case scenarios.
-These limitations motivate the development of a unified, model-agnostic framework that leverages large AI models while systematically addressing both semantic and transmission-level uncertainties.
+\blue{ While the works in~\cite{masked_vqae, robust_sc_2, robust_sc_3, robust_sc_4, walid_1, robust_channel_2, robust_channel, walid_2} show the potential of deploying AI for SemCom, they are constrained by three key limitations that motivate our research.
+First, these methods are predominantly modality-specific, designed for either text, images, or speech, which hinders their generalizability across different communication tasks.
+Second, they rely on fixed semantic encoding strategies and do not explicitly account for variability or uncertainty in either semantic inputs or channel conditions.
+Third, these works do not provide formal guarantees on robustness or generalization, especially under worst-case scenarios.
+These limitations motivate the development of a unified, model-agnostic framework that leverages large AI models while systematically addressing both semantic and transmission-level uncertainties. }